 - Select the Start button, and then select HP Help and Support. - 2.
-Select HP PC Hardware Diagnostics Windows. - When the tool opens, select the type of diagnostic test that you want to run, and then follow the onscreen instructions. - NOTE: To stop a diagnostic test, select Cancel.
+Select HP PC Hardware Diagnostics Windows. - 3.
+When the tool opens, select the type of diagnostic test that you want to run, and then follow the onscreen instructions.